 - Select the Threshold Type.

-- Set a Direction for your trigger.
-This tells Canary if it should alert you when your metric crosses Above the threshold or Below it.
+- For a Simple threshold, set an exact Threshold value and select whether Canary should alert you when your metric crosses Above the threshold or Below the threshold.

-- Set a Direction for your trigger.
-This tells Canary if it should alert you when your metric crosses Above where 95% of your historical data sits or Below it.
+- For a Relative threshold, set a Lookback Window—the number of days in the time period Canary uses to calculate the historical range (max: 90 days)—and tell Canary if it should alert you when your metric crosses Above where 95% of your historical data sits or Below it.

 At this time, you can set up triggers in Canary for the following metrics:

 - Approval Rate - The percentage of transactions processed that were ultimately approved; calculated by dividing by the total number of approved transactions by the total number of attempted transactions within a given time period

 - Approved Count - The total number of approved transactions in a given time period

 - Average Order Value - The average amount of money each customer spends per transaction; calculated by dividing the total revenue received by the total number of orders processed in a given time period